 9) Childcare and Other Amenities

+NeurIPS is proud to provide free on-site child care.
+The deadline for registration has passed and it is now at capacity.
+We invite everyone to review the Child attendance policy here.
 We kindly request that all attendees adhere to our child attendance policy by refraining from bringing children under the age of 14 to the venue unless they are registered in the childcare program.

 Other amenities will include a nursing room and first aid.